margotmg/margotmg.github.io/_projects/3_project.md

 ---

 ## Outcome Statement
 > This pilot study exposes the gap between standard Spanish STT systems and the needs of users with dysarthria, offering a foundation for designing accessible voice-input workflows.
-I applied speech-technology metrics, error analysis, and user-context thinking to derive design recommendations — demonstrating how technical evaluation and inclusive design meet in assistive tools.
+I applied speech-technology metrics, error analysis, and user-context thinking to derive design recommendations, demonstrating how technical evaluation and inclusive design meet in assistive tools.

 ---